 Applications are invited from academics, PhD students at British universities, and knowledgeable, committed individuals.
 SPR research projects vary in scope, and all applications are considered on their merit.
 Recently, the SPR has supported such diverse projects as purchase of equipment for haunting investigations, experiments in dowsing, examination of Ganzfeld experiments, a survey of psychic experiences, work with sitter groups, investigation of mental healing, and PK meditation.

-To apply for an SPR Grant print and complete the "fill out and print" Application Form.
+To apply for an SPR Grant please download and complete the application form at the bottom of this page.
 Applications should be sent to the Chair of the Research Grants Committee, c/o the Society.
 They should include a brief CV, an outline (preferably no more than 1500 words) of the projected research and the rationale for undertaking it, and a breakdown of the costs involved.
 Applications for grants of £1000 or over will be considered en bloc in July of each year, and should be submitted by 1st June (this deadline will be strictly adhered to).
 Normally, no grant in excess of £5000 will be awarded.
 Applications for small amounts may be made at any time.
 It is a condition of the award of a grant that an account of the completed research be sent to the Society for inclusion in one of its publications or in its archives.

-Deborah Delanoy, Chair of the Research Grants Committee, 2013
+Deborah Delanoy, Chair of the Research Grants Committee

 The Survival Research Fund (incorporating the Tate Fund)